 With water being retained in these holes, a build-up of debris, dust and salts will occur over time, stopping any perceived benefit that these holes may have.

 In conclusion, Daisy does not believe there is any net gain from having a pool cover with holes punched into it.
 Daisy, along with industry leaders, believe the breathable pool cover is like a square wheel, great to be new in the industry, but it just does not perform to the standard that Daisy Pool Covers sets for itself.

 Managing Director of Daisy Pool Covers, Derek Prince, has been a long time supporter of Variety: The Children’s Charity.

 The main reason Derek and Daisy Pool Covers support this worthy cause is because the money raised goes to underfunded children in need.
 Variety helps the people in need that slip through the cracks or simply don’t get enough funding.

-Participants like Derek and his team in Car #18 get to see some of the donated money going to work even when they are on the Variety challenges and attending events!
+Participants like Derek, Shannon and their team in Car #18 get to see some of the donated money going to work even when they are on the Variety challenges and attending events!

 Click here to donate and for more information (Please write Bash Car#18 on your donation).

 Click here for the event and fundraising information.

 Donations to Variety: The Children’s Charity are tax deductible.
 Payments can be made as follows:

 Cheque payments should be drawn in favour of Variety WA.